adshares/ads/README.md

 echo '{"run":"get_me"}' | ./user 2>err.txt
 ```

 The output should indicate that our transaction id was incremented and is now equal 2 ("msid": "2",).
-Let’s now create the second user.
+Let's now create the second user.

 ```
 (echo '{"run":"get_me"}'; echo '{"run":"create_account","node":"0001"}') | ./user
 ```

 The new user is managed by our node so the creation process will be fast and the node will report the new account number for the local user in the paired_id field ("paired_id": "1").
-Let’s read the status of the new user account.
+Let's read the status of the new user account.

 ```
 echo '{"run":"get_account","address":"0001-00000001-XXXX"}' | ./user
 ```

 We should see that the correct new account address is "0001-00000001-8B4E".
-The balance of the new user is too small to make any transactions so let’s send him some funds.
+The balance of the new user is too small to make any transactions so let's send him some funds.

 ```
 (echo '{"run":"get_me"}'; echo '{"run":"send_one","address":"0001-00000001-8B4E","amount":0.1,"message":"000102030405060708090A0B0C0D0E0F101112131415161718191A1B1C1D1E1F"}') | ./user